 In 2013 Tourism New Zealand launched a new trade marketing initiative in China known as the Premium Kiwi Partner (PKP) programme.
 This programme continues to adapt to changing market conditions, in particular the growth of FIT and the increasing importance of online travel agents (OTAs).
 Today there are 19 outbound agents and 12 inbound tour operators in the programme.
 PKP partners commit to developing and marketing quality, mono-New Zealand tour programmes in return for Tourism New Zealand endorsement of itineraries and marketing support.

 Under the Approved Destination Status (ADS) 96 outbound travel agents and about 34 New Zealand inbound tour operators are recognised.
 This means that these agents have a trusted partner relationship with Immigration New Zealand and Tourism New Zealand, which entitles them to fast-track visa processing (three day turn-around on a group visa and five days on a FIT visa).
 A list of the ADS inbound tour operators is available on this website.
 PKP partners are a subset of ADS partners.

 Booking tickets online is also becoming more popular in China.
 Airlines are increasing their online sales and online travel agents, such as Ctrip and Alitrip are aggressively developing services for independent travellers.

 Growing airline capacity provides improved access into New Zealand.
-Air New Zealand flies daily from Shanghai to Auckland year-round and China Southern flies daily from Guangzhou to Auckland.
+Air New Zealand flies daily from Shanghai to Auckland year-round and China Southern flies daily from Guangzhou to Auckland and Christchurch.
 China Eastern plans to launch a year-round service from Shanghai to Auckland in September 2015 and Air China a new service from Beijing to Auckland from December 2015 as part of a joint venture with Air New Zealand.
 New Zealand is also well served by indirect services from Singapore Airlines, Cathay Pacific, Korean Air and China Airlines.